-Severe disasters - such as the earthquakes in Puerto Rico - impose additional challenges on health care providers.
-Often questions arise about the ability of entities covered by the HIPAA regulations to share individuals' health information, including with friends and family, public health officials, and emergency personnel.
+Severe disasters - such as Hurricane Florence - impose additional challenges on health care providers.
+Often questions arise about the ability of entities covered by the HIPAA regulations to share information, including with friends and family, public health officials, and emergency personnel.
 As summarized in more detail below, the HIPAA Privacy Rule allows patient information to be shared to assist in disaster relief efforts, and to assist patients in receiving the care they need.
-In addition, while the HIPAA Privacy Rule is not suspended during a public health or other emergency, the Secretary of HHS may waive certain provisions of the Privacy Rule under the Project Bioshield Act of 2004 (PL 108-276) and section 1135(b)(7) of the Social Security Act.
+In addition, while the HIPAA Privacy Rule is not suspended during a public health or other emergency, the Secretary of HHS may waive certain provisions of the Privacy Rule under the Project Bioshield Act of 2004 (PL 108-276) and section 1135(b) of the Social Security Act.

-Health and Human Services (HHS) Secretary Alex Azar has declared a public health emergency in Puerto Rico to respond to the potential impacts of the earthquakes following President Trump's emergency declaration for this area.
+The Secretary of HHS has declared a public health emergency in North Carolina, South Carolina, and Virginia following the President's declaration that a disaster exists in the area as a result of Hurricane Florence.
 Under these circumstances, the Secretary has exercised the authority to waive sanctions and penalties against a covered hospital that does not comply with the following provisions of the HIPAA Privacy Rule: